weiyifan1023/MenatQA/README.md

 First please change the working directory to `src/`.

+You should first set up your API key in the `src/my_api_secrets.py` file, and then make sure to pre-configure the checkpoints storage path for LLMs in the `config/model_config.py` file.

-Selecting different LLMs for execution based on different file names.
+Then, please choose specific LLMs for execution based on corresponding file names.
+For example, You can evaluate "LLAMA" LLMs to run the `src/test_llama_time.py` script.

-Prompt methods and tool comparison tools, as described in the paper, refer to the scripts of LLAMA and ChatGPT for reference.
+Prompt methods and tool comparison tools, as described in the paper, refer to the scripts of "LLAMA" and "ChatGPT" for reference.

 ## Framework
 ![Image text](https://github.com/weiyifan1023/MenatQA/blob/main/time%20tool.png)